Nordes/IdentityServer4.LdapExtension/README.md

 The usage of multiple configuration will bring some issues, so here's the rules:
 1. Configurations needs to be all the same type, except if you have a custom LDapUser and you're not using the one provided in this extension.
-2. Rules for `preFilterRegex` can discriminate in order to not try on all the LDAP server the credential/password for faillure.
-It also avoid having some kind of DoS on all your server in case of attack.
+2. Rules for `preFilterRegex` can discriminate in order to not try on all the LDAP servers the credential/password for failure.
+It also avoid having some kind of DoS on all your servers in case of attack.
-3. If we have multiple LDAP configuration that are ok with the `preFilterRegex`, then the validation is done async (To be confirmed) and the first server to answer OK will be the one to use in order to get the information.
+3. If we have multiple LDAP configurations that are ok with the `preFilterRegex`, then the validation is done async (To be confirmed) and the first server to answer OK will be the one to use in order to get the information.
 The issue in that case is that it will try to call all your servers and that's probably not something you wish for.
 4. If it does not match anything, the extension will send back automatically a user not found.

 By default the cache is using InMemory, but you can also use Redis.
 It needs to be set in the global configuration when multiple Ldap entries.
-This avoid having custom code for each Ldap.
+This avoids having custom code for each Ldap.

 #### Quick and Simple Example of a Configuration
 2 configurations using a `preFilterRegex` for discrimination.